-In yesterday’s blog post from the Law Office of Bryan Fagan, PLLC we have discussed what you can do if you find yourself on the receiving end of a family lawsuit of any kind.
-Whether it is a divorce or child custody case you need to know what to do, how to do it and who can help you fulfill these responsibilities.
-In today’s blog post we will continue along where we left off yesterday by discussing the middle stages of a divorce case once you have filed your Answer to your spouse’s Petition for Divorce.
+In yesterday’s blog post from the Law Office of Bryan Fagan, PLLC, we discussed what steps to take if you find yourself facing a family-related lawsuit.
+Whether you’re dealing with a divorce lawsuit or a child custody case, it’s essential to understand what actions to take, how to proceed, and who can assist you throughout the process.
+Continuing from where we left off, today we will focus on the middle stages of a divorce lawsuit, specifically what happens after you’ve filed your Answer to your spouse’s Petition for Divorce.

 The Temporary Restraining Order

 A Temporary Restraining Order (TRO) looks like a scarier and more intimidating document than it really is.
 Words like “restraining” and “order” have connotations of being very, very important and they are to an extent.
-Obviously if you find yourself holding any Order from a court with a judge’s signature you are bound to follow its terms no matter how you feel about them or the circumstances that lead to the judge signing them.
-You may be thinking to yourself that you never even had a chance to speak to the judge prior to the orders being signed.
-A TRO does not require both parties be present when they are signed.
-In fact, your spouse applied for the TRO when she filed for divorce so technically neither you nor she were present when the judge put pen to paper and signed the orders.
+If you have a court order signed by a judge, you must follow its terms regardless of your feelings or the circumstances surrounding its issuance.
+You might be frustrated by the lack of opportunity to address the judge before the orders were signed.
+Typically, a Temporary Restraining Order (TRO) doesn’t necessitate the presence of both parties during its signing.
+Your spouse likely requested the TRO when filing for divorce.
+It means neither you nor your spouse were present when the judge signed the orders.

 It shouldn’t come as a surprise to you that a Temporary Restraining Order does not last forever.
-It can last for fourteen days and then another fourteen days if your spouse were to ask the court to extend them.
-Ideally you and your spouse will appear with your attorneys before the judge during this time for a Temporary Orders hearing that will result in additional temporary orders that will seek to govern your lives for the duration of your divorce.
+It can last for 14 days and then another 14 days if your spouse asks the court to extend it.
+Ideally, you and your spouse will appear with your attorneys before the judge for a Temporary Orders hearing.
+It will result in additional temporary orders that will seek to govern your lives for the duration of your divorce.

 Most ideally you and your spouse will have attended mediation rather than having to go see the judge.
-Mediation is an settlement negotiation process whereby you and your spouse mutually select a third party mediator to help you both settle any outstanding issues in your case.
+Mediation is a settlement negotiation process whereby you and your spouse mutually select a third-party mediator to help you both settle any outstanding issues in your case.
 Typically you and your attorneys will go to the mediator’s office and will be in one room while your spouse and their attorney will be in another.
-The mediator will bounce back and forth between your rooms like a ping pong ball in an attempt to help you all reach a settlement.
+The mediator will bounce back and forth between your rooms like a ping-pong ball in an attempt to help you all reach a settlement.

 What are some less commonly considered, yet still important restrictions contained in many TROs?